4 Unbelievable Ways God Uses Our Failure For Our Good

 God can indeed use the things and experiences we have failed at to change the lives of others by using them to teach other people lessons or prevent them from making the same mistakes we have.

-I’m not shy about sharing my testimony with the people l meet because I believe that my story is important to my Christian faith.
-My story is one of loss, failure, and redemption, and God has been able to use the failures I’ve experienced to humble me along the way.
+I’m not shy about sharing my testimony with the people l meet.
+In my heart I believe that my story is important to my Christian faith.
+My story is one of loss, failure, and redemption.

-I’ve made several major mistakes in my life and am thankful that God has given me multiple platforms to share my story because I want others to see that God can raise you after a fall and He can use your dark past, no matter how twisted it might be, not only for your good but for the good of others.
+I am so thankful that God has given me multiple platforms to share my story because I want others to see that God can raise you after a fall.
+He can use your dark past, no matter how twisted it might be, not only for your good but for the good of others.

 I’ve also gotten emails and comments from numerous people who have gained hope through the sharing of my testimony.
-Bless God.

-Growing up, I believed that I was unstoppable in my Christian walk and that I’d never make “those” mistakes but through my failed experiences, God has caused me to reevaluate my spiritual journey and help me to understand that God can indeed use broken things.
+Growing up, I believed that I was unstoppable in my Christian walk and that I’d never make “those” mistakes.
+Through my failed experiences, God has caused me to reevaluate my spiritual journey.

 God can use our brokenness and our failed experiences to reveal our sin and change the course of our lives forever.
 In our brokenness, it is safe to say that we need Jesus.
 But in our sinful state, it is often impossible for us to admit this.